DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_aircraft.md

 ### Use customized aircraft configurations

 Instead of using the default Boeing 737 configuration in `aircraft.vsp3`, you can use a customized OpenVSP aircraft configuration for the agent.
-First, download the Cessna 172 configuration files: [aircraft_c172.vsp3](https://github.com/DAFoam/mdo_agent_work/releases/download/v1.0/aircraft_c172.vsp3) and [vsp_design_vars_c172.json](https://github.com/DAFoam/mdo_agent_work/releases/download/v1.0/vsp_design_vars_c172.json).
+First, download the Cessna 172 configuration file: [aircraft_c172.vsp3](https://github.com/DAFoam/mdo_agent_work/releases/download/v1.0/aircraft_c172.vsp3).
 The Cessna 172 vsp3 file was downloaded and modified from the [OpenVSP Airshow](https://airshow.openvsp.org/).
-Rename these two files to to `aircraft.vsp3` and `vsp_design_vars.json`, respectively, and place them in your `mdo_agent_work/results` folder.
+Rename it to `aircraft.vsp3` and place it in your `mdo_agent_work/results` folder (working directory).

-The `vsp_design_vars.json` file defines which OpenVSP design variables can be modified by the aircraft agent.
-In this file, you need to define the component, group, and variable names for each design variable.
-These names can be found in the OpenVSP GUI by clicking the corresponding variables.
-You can also create your own vsp3 configuration and prepare vsp_design_vars_c172.json accordingly.

 Then, you can ask the agent to simulate your customized configuration.
 For example:

-`Generate a CFD mesh for my customized aircraft.vsp3 geometry and vsp_design_vars.json files.
+`Generate a CFD mesh for my customized aircraft.vsp3 geometry.
 The mesh should have about 0.5 million cells.
 Then, run a CFD simulation with aoa=2 deg, Ma=0.3, and Re=5e6.
 Next, run another CFD simulation with the same condition but increase the wing sweep by 20 deg.
 Compare the CD/CL between these two CFD simulations.
 For both mesh generation and CFD simulations, use 4 cores.`

+Note: You can optionally provide a `vsp_design_vars.json` file to specify which OpenVSP design variables the aircraft agent is allowed to modify.
+This file should list the component, group, and variable name for each design variable.
+You can find these names in the OpenVSP GUI by clicking the corresponding variables.
+If you do not provide a `vsp_design_vars.json` file, the agent will generate one for you based on your prompt.

 The following are the AI-generated pictures.
 We can compare the CD/CL values between the original sweep design and the design with 20 deg increased sweep.